 We believe that GAINS™ will dramatically change the way autism is treated—it will revolutionize ABA therapy.
 Millions of individuals with autism across the globe will receive early effective treatment regimens that will enable them to live more fulfilling lives and reach their full potential.

-Autism affects more than 70 million worldwide (>1% of the world’s population).
+Autism affects more than 70 million worldwide (>1% of the world’s population), with prevalence of 1 in 68 in the USA.
 Early, quality therapy can help many with autism improve their IQs, mainstream into educational classrooms and enjoy more fulfilled lives.
 Without early, quality treatment, there is virtually no chance of this.

 Applied Behavior Analysis (ABA) therapy is the most effective and scientifically validated approach to remediate the deficits of autism, and is complicated and labor-intensive.
 In ABA therapy, therapists break skills down into small steps and work on them with children in intensive one-on-one therapy sessions.
 The therapist observes and measures the child’s performance continuously, and modifies the intervention accordingly.
 For ABA therapy to be effective, each child requires between 25 and 40 hours of therapy per week, in a variety settings with a variety of instructors.
 Most states mandate that insurance companies cover ABA therapy; Medicare and DOD's Tricare cover ABA therapy.